 Section 16(a) of the Exchange Act requires the Company's directors, officers and persons who beneficially own more than 10% of the Company's outstanding Common Stock, to file reports of ownership and changes in beneficial ownership of the Company's Common Stock on Form 3, Form 4, and Form 5, as appropriate, with the SEC and to furnish the Company with copies of all such Section 16(a) reports that they file.
-Based on those records and other information furnished to the Company, during 2009, officers, directors and persons who beneficially own more than 10% of the Company's Common Stock complied in a timely manner with all filing requirements.
+Based solely on the review of copies of such reports and amendments thereto and other information furnished to the Company, the Company believes that, during 2010, all officers, directors and persons who beneficially own more than 10% of the Company's Common Stock complied in a timely manner with all filing requirements except for Messrs.
+John Goolsby, Allen Lyda, Norman Metcalfe, George Parker, and Robert Stine and Ms. Barbara Grimm-Marshall, each of whom filed one late Form 4 to report the exercise of his/her subscription rights in connection with the Company's rights offering due to his/her treatment of the settlement date of the rights offering, as opposed to the expiration date of the rights offering, as the triggering date for the related Form 4.